MGK82/PackTracker/README.md

 Plugin for [HearthstoneDeckTracker](https://hsdecktracker.net/)

 Pack Tacker is a small but handy plugin for Hearthstone Deck Tacker that allows you to keep an eye on every pack you open.
-This allows you to see how many cards of different rarity's have dropped over time and also enables you to estimate when your next Epic or Legendary is coming!
+This allows you to see how many cards of different rarities have dropped over time and also enables you to estimate when your next Epic or Legendary is coming!

 **Features:**
 - Tracks your pack openings